 - #1.
 (Very brief): What (in one sentence, perhaps two) is the MAIN argument or point each author is trying to make?
 What is his or her ultimate agenda (to show X is wrong?
-To put forth a clear argument?)? - #2.
+To put forth a clear argument? - #2.
 What is most persuasive in each piece and why?
 What is not?
 All readings make omissions, but is there something crucial these authors have missed?
 If more than one author, which is most persuasive? - #3.
-What do these readings tell us about peacebuilding or statebuilding?
+What do these readings tell us about peacebuilding or state-building?
+What questions do they raise or leave you with?
 How do they contribute (or not) to the big picture?